OSharpe001/OSharpe001.github.io/README.md

 ### 12- As a user, if I begin another tournament, I expect all of the prior tournament's scores to be reset.

 ### 13- As a user, I also expect there to be a way to reset the tournament, manually.

+## Stretch Goals (yet achieved)

+**1- Mobile responsive design**

+**2- Redesign the "Start Game Page" to include a menu that includes a two-player, single-round option.**

+**3- Redesign the "Start Game Page" to include a menu that includes a name input ability to personalize the player's score box.**

+**1- Redesign the "Start Game Page" (and game algorithm) to include a menu that includes a single player option and format where the player has to "beat the clock".**

+**1- Redesign the "Start Game Page" (and game algorithm) to include a menu that includes a "best of nine" mode wher a player has to have 5 round-wins to win the tournament.**

+**1- Redesign the "Start Game Page"  and game to add an "easy", "hard", and "extreme" mode, where there will be more or less cards to match between players (on single-player mode, the time to beat will be incresed for more difficult levels).**

+**1- Mobile responsive design**

+**1- Mobile responsive design**

+**1- Mobile responsive design**

+**1- Mobile responsive design**

+**1- Mobile responsive design**